 Although wind resources depend on geography and are not evenly distributed worldwide, in most regions of the world the technical potential exists to enable significant wind energy deployment.
-According to the Global Wind Energy Council (GWEC), at the end of 2010 there was 194,390 MW of wind power capacity installed globally.
+According to the Global Wind Energy Council (GWEC), at

+Over the past three decades, innovation in wind turbine design has led to significant cost the end of 2010 there was 194,390 MW of wind power capacity installed globally.
 Most of the installed capacity was in Europe, Asia and North America.
 The bulk of offshore wind capacity is located in Europe (REN21, 2010).
 The wind power capacity installed by the end of 2009 was capable of meeting roughly 1.8 per cent of worldwide electricity demand.
 According to the IPCC (2011), that contribution could grow to over 20 per cent by 2050 under some scenarios.
 A growing number of global wind resource assessments have demonstrated that global technical potential exceeds current global electricity production (IPCC, 2011).